 The main things that you need to remember are comfort and quality.
 As the person providing the entertainment, your ergonomic affairs must be taken care of.
 Your chair, desk, and even the computer desk multi-monitors you use, come into play here.

 Below is a look at 20 elements that can make a tremendous difference in your streamer desk setup.
 As independent items, some of them may seem not to be that big a deal, but bringing it all together makes your stream stand out from the rest.
 Enjoy the recommendations, and happy streaming!

 20 Elements You Should Consider for Your Streaming Desk Setup

 1. Use a Monitor Arm

-The first element of your desk setup for streaming is a monitor arm.
+The first element of your streamer desk is a monitor arm.
 Even if you're not a professional, it's almost impossible to stream with a single monitor efficiently.
 When you have two or more, you want to be able to adjust them on demand easily.
 With a monitor arm, you can shift and rotate them without too much trouble.

 It also helps you save space on your desk, as the monitors no longer need to sit on their designated bases.
 Though the items that can use the said space must have a low clearance height, it's still advantageous.

 Lighting is a massive part of the production value of your stream.
 You could hop onto Twitch or YouTube without a camera.
 However, research is all but conclusive on how much difference the live video feed makes to your stream's appeal.
 Streamers who use a microphone only don't attract much attention unless they already have a large dedicated follower base.